DennisThomas251991/mp_qMRI/README.md

 Authors:

 Dennis C. Thomas & Mariem Ghazouani
+Neuroradiology research group at the Co-BIC, University Hospital Frankfurt

 These are the codes for the Frankurt vendor-based mp_qMRI protocol.
 If you use these codes, please cite our publication where this protocol and processing pipeline are described: